Washer Shaking or Vibrating in North York

 Why your washing machine is shaking or vibrating

 A washer that shakes during spin is not always a simple leveling issue.
-In the field, we often see customers adjust the legs many times while the real problem is worn shock absorbers, weak suspension rods, a loose counterweight, damaged tub support, bearing wear, or a washer installed on a floor that flexes under high-speed spin.
+The real cause can be weak shock absorbers, worn suspension rods, a loose counterweight, damaged tub support, bearing wear, spin imbalance, floor flex, drain restriction, load type, or a washer installed too tightly in a closet or stacked setup.

 Front-load washers usually rely on shock absorbers, springs, counterweights, and a heavy tub assembly to control movement.
-When the shocks become weak, the drum can hit the cabinet, jump during spin, or trigger balance errors.
+When the shocks become weak, the drum can hit the cabinet, jump during spin, trigger balance errors, or stop before reaching full speed.
 Top-load washers often use suspension rods, springs, dampers, or a balance ring.
-When those parts weaken, the washer can bang hard during spin or stop before reaching full speed.
+When those parts weaken, the washer can bang hard during spin or cancel the spin cycle.

-In North York condos and laundry closets, vibration problems are even more common because washers are often stacked, installed in tight closets, placed on tile floors, or installed beside walls and cabinets with very little clearance.
-A machine that looks fine in normal wash may become extremely noisy only during high-speed spin.
+In North York condos, stacked laundry closets, basement laundry rooms, and compact laundry spaces, vibration problems are even more common because washers are often stacked, installed beside walls, placed on tile floors, or squeezed into cabinets with very little clearance.
+A machine that sounds normal during wash can become extremely loud only during high-speed spin.

 Common washer vibration symptoms we diagnose

-Heavy banging can point to weak shocks, broken suspension, loose counterweights, damaged mounts, or an overloaded drum.
+Heavy banging can point to weak shocks, broken suspension, loose counterweights, damaged mounts, bearing wear, or an overloaded drum.

 Walking usually means the washer is not stable under spin load.
 Leveling, flooring, worn feet, shocks, or suspension need to be checked together.